cloudpanel-io/docs/cloudpanel-ce/docs/getting-started-installation-aws.md

 ### SSH Access

-With your previously created private key you can connect to the instance via SSH.
+With your previously created private key, you can connect to the instance via SSH. <br />
+Make sure that the private key has read-only (chmod 400) permissions.

 ```bash
 ssh -i path_to_your_private_key.pem admin@yourElasticIpAddress